sts10/medic/readme.markdown

 - `medic --online -w -k=test-files/test_key_file test-files/test_db.kdbx` checks the passwords of `test_db.kdbx` -- which requires key file `test_key_file` -- using the HaveIBeenPwned API, as well as looks for weak passwords.
 Prints results to terminal.

-- `medic -h=../pwned-passwords-sha1-ordered-by-count-v4.txt my_db.kdbx` checks the passwords of `my_db.kdbx` against the password hashes found in `../pwned-passwords-sha1-ordered-by-count-v4.txt`, which is a large text file of password hashes.
+- `medic -a=../pwned-passwords-sha1-ordered-by-count-v4.txt my_db.kdbx` checks the passwords of `my_db.kdbx` against the password hashes found in `../pwned-passwords-sha1-ordered-by-count-v4.txt`, which is a large text file of password hashes.
 Medic will display any of the accounts in the `my_db.kdbx` with passwords that appear in the list to the terminal.

 - `medic -dw passwords.kdbx` checks the passwords of `passwords.kdbx` for weak and duplicate passwords.

 - `medic -dw passwords.kdbx --output=./password-report.txt` checks the passwords of `passwords.kdbx` for weak and duplicate passwords.
 Results are printed to a text file located at `./password-report.txt`.

-- `medic -d -h=pwnedpasswords.txt kp_database_exported_csv_file.csv` checks an exported csv file against the hashes in `pwnedpasswords.txt`, as well as searches for duplicate passwords.
+- `medic -d -a=pwnedpasswords.txt kp_database_exported_csv_file.csv` checks an exported csv file against the hashes in `pwnedpasswords.txt`, as well as searches for duplicate passwords.

 ## Installation/Setup